auth0/docs/articles/quickstart/backend/webapi-owin/03-troubleshooting.md

 ## Inspecting a token

-A quick way to inspect a JWT is by using the <a href="https://jwt.io/" target="_blank">JWT.io</a> website.
+A quick way to inspect a JWT is by using the <a href="https://jwt.io/" target="_blank" rel="noreferrer">JWT.io</a> website.
 It has a handy debugger which allows you to quickly check that a JWT is well-formed, and also inspect the values of the various claims.

 ![Debugging a JWT on JWT.io](/media/articles/server-apis/aspnet-core-webapi/jwt-io-debugger-rs256.png)